 We understand that the move from primary to secondary school can be a daunting time for students.
-Milford Haven School host numerous events throughout the year before students begin the school in September.
+Milford Haven School host numerous events, both face to face and online, throughout the year before students begin school with us in September.

-These include taster lessons in a wide range of subjects, activities in our new sports facilities, invitations to dance and drama performances and tours of the school.
+These events include taster lessons in a wide range of subjects (inc. Maths, English, Science, Languages, Technology), activities in our new sports facilities, invitations to dance and drama performances, plus tours of our main school site.

 On their arrival at the school, students participate in a transition programme to ensure their induction is a worry-free process.
-We use this period to really get to know each student and it helps us plan for their success at our school.
+We use this settling in period to really get to know each student, and this helps us plan for their future success at our school.

 My favourite thing about being a pupil at Milford Haven School is that the teachers are all very approachable and are happy to help at any time (especially my form tutor).
 I also love the broad variety of subjects.

-One of the best ways to get to know Milford Haven School is to visit us, but sadly during this time of Covid-19 restrictions unfortunately our site is closed to all visitors.
+One of the best ways to get to know Milford Haven School site is to visit us in person, but sadly during this time of Covid-19 restrictions our site has limited access.
 However, we have been hard at work to film a virtual tour so you can still get a feel for the school site before you transition into Year 7.

-Please take a few minutes to watch the video below, and explore MHS on a guided tour by Ms Mansell.
+Please take a few minutes to watch the video below, and explore MHS on a guided tour with Ms Mansell.